arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

   using picolibc and newlib as these functions are provided by the C library in both cases.
   However, if the toolchain is used with `-nostdlib` and the C library is not linked in, users relying solely on `compiler-rt` will have undefined symbol errors for these AEABI functions.
-To prevent the generation of thse AEABI function calls by the compiler, pass the following option to the compiler:
+To prevent the generation of these AEABI function calls by the compiler, pass the following option to the compiler:
   ```
   -meabi gnu
   ```